CiscoSE/ucs-telegraf-monitor/README.md

   debug = false
   hostname = ""
   omit_hostname = true
   # If do not want telegraf logs, you can remove this line.
-Once you have everthing working I would remove this.
+Once you have everything working I would remove this.
   logfile = "/var/log/telegraf/telegraf.log"
 EOF